rootz491/GEU-BCA/IOT/readme.md

         A>>2=00110011               (right shift A's data by two places, data will get lost for last two bits) now left shift
         A<<2=00110000
-    INTRODUCTION TO ATmega 16 (we'll work on 8 also) AT      --->    ATMEL       (company name)
+    INTRODUCTION TO ATmega16 (we'll work on 8 also)
+        AT      --->    ATMEL       (company name)
         mega    --->    category between Tiny and super complex (X-mega) microcontroller.   --->    used for testing purposes 16      --->    means 16kB is size given for code